arinWald/KaChowEngine/README.md

 - **Textures 2D:** Manage and apply textures to your objects.
 - **VSync:** Enable or disable vertical synchronization for smoother rendering.
 - **Brightness Slider:** Adjust the brightness of the scene.
+- **Bounding Boxes:** Now you can enable or disable the bounding boxes of the game objects.

 ### Input